oracle-devrel/oci-generative-ai-jet-ui/README.md

 ### 1. (Optional)Modify websocket ports

-- In root of project directory run to edit ports
+- In the root of the project directory run to edit ports
 `vim app/web/components/content/index.tsx`

 ```Javascript